Does your organization have all the skills it needs to succeed in 2024 and beyond?

 This in-demand skill is important, as having a bad manager costs companies around the world billions in lost productivity and is the number one reason why people quit their jobs.

-🔥 Head over to this article that delves into the details of how to spot leaders with great management skills.
+🔥 Unsure how to find employees with great management skills?
+Head over to this article that delves into the details of how to spot leaders with great management skills.

 3. Creative thinking

 According to the World Economic Forum, the “demand for creative thinking will grow faster in the next five years, by 73%, than demand for analytical thinking.”

 Creativity in the workplace refers to the ability to think differently about a problem or situation.
 It’s about coming up with creative solutions that others may not have considered.
 Another aspect is being open-minded about colleagues’ suggestions that others may disagree with.

 Creative thinking can help resolve conflicts or lead to the creation of a new product, for instance.
 Along with added innovation, it can also improve team resilience as they can think of new ways to resolve problems.

 Want to boost creativity within your organization?
 Miro, Lucidspark, ClickUp, and Lucidchar are a few fun tools teams can use during creative thinking exercises.

 There’s no surprise that communication is one of the top in-demand skills.
 Every business needs people who can communicate well with co-workers, customers, and other stakeholders.

 Plus, as ongoing hybrid work environments and remote work models continue, the ability to communicate clearly and confidently across different mediums, such as email, video, and in-person, has become even more essential.